idlesign/django-sitetree/docs/source/tags.rst

 **Hints:**

-  + **NB:** Double quotes shown in tags examples below are nessesary.
-  + Tree tag argument could be a template variable.
+  + Tree tag argument could be a template variable (do not use quotes for those).
   + Optional **template** argument could be supplied to all SitetTree tags except *sitetree_page_title* to render using different templates.
     It should contain path to template file.